rai-project/raid/README.md

     docker run -p 27017:27017 --restart always -d --name rai-mongo -v /data/db:/data/db mongo:3.0 --auth

 Takes a while to preallocate some files.
-YOu can monitor with `docker logs -f rai-mongo`.
+You can monitor with `docker logs -f rai-mongo`.
 Then connect to the admin database as admin

     docker exec -it rai-mongo mongo --authenticationDatabase admin admin